elmazzun/tshooters/README.md

 should be compatible with machine system libraries: that's why, in different Docker containers, I compile troubleshooting tools in a compatible way for target machine.

+I tried to add `vmstat` in BusyBox as a starting point but lot of effort was required in order to add only that tool: in the end, I decided to statically compile the required tools in a containerized environment; the resulting binaries are more chonky but at least they have everything they need inside them.

 ## Environments